 AEW video game release date looks to be 2023

 The first AEW video game release date for your diary is 'out now'.
 It applies to AEW Casino: Double Or Nothing, which launched on 26 February for Android and iOS devices.
 It does what it says on the tin, offering “AEW-branded versions of slots, blackjack, poker and roulette, along with AEW music, sounds, videos, wrestler virtual avatars, gift packs and more”.
 In an intriguing twist, players can score real AEW merch and prizes via live tournaments and sweepstakes.
 Cool.

-Next up is AEW Elite GM, a mobile offering headed to both Android and iOS devices later in 2021.
+Next up was AEW Elite GM, a mobile offering available on both Android and iOS devices.
 The company describes it as “the evolution of the GM simulator genre, taking the strategic elements of simulation and fantasy games to create a competitive and engaging space for the wrestling community to take part in”.

 2000 N64 release WWE No Mercy is considered legendary in virtual wrestling circles, and when news of an AEW game broke in 2018, Japanese developer Syn Sophia was strongly linked to the project.
 Fans responded with unrestrained glee: Syn Sophia is the current name of famed No Mercy developer AKI Corporation.